Sneeze Fetish

 Clinical lineage

 Unlike the classical paraphilias catalogued by 19th-century alienists such as Richard von Krafft-Ebing in Psychopathia Sexualis (1886), the sneeze fetish has almost no formal clinical pedigree.
 The single landmark in the medical literature is a case report by the psychiatrist Michael B. King, "Sneezing as a fetishistic stimulus," published in Sexual and Marital Therapy in 1990 (King, 1990, 5(1):69–82).
 Writing from the Royal Free Hospital in London, King described a young man for whom sneezing functioned as an erotic stimulus, alongside a fear of vomiting; desensitisation eased the phobia but had little effect on the fetishistic arousal, which was instead managed with thought-stopping techniques.
-No large prevalence survey, plethysmographic study, or replication has appeared since, and the interest does not feature as a named diagnosis in the DSM-5-TR or the ICD-11; it is simply one of countless benign variations that fall outside the diagnostic categories.
+No large prevalence survey, plethysmographic study, or replication has appeared since, and the interest does not feature as a named diagnosis in the DSM-5-TR or the ICD-11; it is one of countless benign variations that fall outside the diagnostic categories.

 The terms themselves are modern lay constructions rather than coinages from the historical psychiatric canon.
 Sternutophilia joins Latin sternutatio ("a sneezing") to Greek -philia ("love of"); mucophilia joins Latin mucus to the same suffix.
 Both circulate in online glossaries and reference compilations, such as Wikipedia's List of paraphilias, rather than in diagnostic manuals, and their precise first use is undocumented.